American Indian languages

 North America, the Assiniboines became known as expert riders and traveled greater distances.
 Horse riding is still popular in the Assiniboine nation today,

-but like other Americans, Assiniboine people also use modern vehicles like cars now.
+but like other Americans, Assiniboine people also use modern-day vehicles like cars now.

 What was Assiniboine food like in the days before supermarkets?

-group hunts too, to carve and pack the meat.)
-Assiniboine hunters also shot smaller game such as deer, bighorn sheep, and rabbits,
+on these group hunts too, to carve and pack the meat.)
+Assiniboine hunters also shot smaller game such as deer, bighorn sheep,

 What were Assiniboine weapons and tools like in the past?